 This study therefore aims to address this important knowledge gap.
 By examining aerobic capacity among preadolescents in Rivers State and comparing it across age groups and between boys and girls, the research provides much-needed evidence to guide decision-making.
 The findings can help shape school fitness programs, inform public health campaigns focused on disease prevention, and support sports development initiatives designed to identify and nurture talent from an early age.
 More importantly, it ensures that both boys and girls benefit from programs that are tailored to their specific developmental needs.

-The core aim of this research is to assess and compare the aerobic capacity of children aged 8 to 12 in Rivers State, Nigeria.
+This research aims to assess and compare the aerobic capacity of children aged 8 to 12 in Rivers State, Nigeria.
 It seeks to determine whether significant differences exist based on age and sex, and to interpret these differences through the lens of the biological, social, and environmental factors that influence physical fitness in children.

-Material and Method
+Materials and Methods

 Study Design

 This study adopted a cross-sectional descriptive study design to gather data on the comparative analysis of aerobic capacity between sexes of the pre-adolescent population of Rivers State.
 The participants of this study include participants drawn from different Local Government Areas in Rivers State, Nigeria representing the pre-adolescent population of the Rivers State, Nigeria.
-Obio-Apkorwill be used as study areas to fully represent Rivers State, Rivers State population Sample and sampling techniques
+Obio-Apkorwill be used as study areas to fully represent Rivers State, Rivers State population sampling techniques

 The study will adopt multi-stage proportionate random sampling techniques to recruit the pre-adolescents of Rivers State, Nigeria without bias.
 According to RSMOYD, (2020) the pre-adolescent population of Rivers State, Nigeria is 1,214,221.
 However, the minimum sample size for the study will be determined using the Taro-Yamane formula, n=N1+Ne2;